-4.16.1 Time Setting
+4.16.1 Time Settings

-Choose menu "System Tools→Time Setting", and then you can configure the time on the following screen.
+Choose menu "System Tools→Time Settings", and then you can configure the time on the following screen.

 Time Settings

-Time zone: (GMT+08:00) Beijing, Hong Kong, Perth, Singapore
+Time zone: (GMT+ ⊦08:00) Beij ing, Hong K ong, Pe erth, Singapore 👻

-Date: 1 1970 (MM/DD/YY)
+Date: 1 5 2014 (MM/E D/YY)

-Time: 0 35 18 (HH/MM/SS)
+Time: 23 10 52 (HH/ MM/SS)

-NTP Server I: 0.0.0.0 (Optional)
+NTP Server 1: 0.0.0.0 ) (Optional)

-NTP Server II: 0.0.0.0 (Optional)
+NTP Server 2: 0.0.0.0 ) (Optional)

-Get GMT

-Enable Daylight Saving

-Start: Mar 🕶 3rd 💌 Sun 💌 2am 💌
+Start: End: ible Daylight Mar 👻 3rd d 👻 Sun am 💌

-End: Nov v 2nd v Sun v 3am v

-Daylight Saving Status: daylight saving is down.

-Note: Click the "GET GMT" to update the time from the internet with the pre-defined servers $% \left(1\right) =\left(1\right) \left($

-or entering the customized server(IP Address or Domain Name) in the above frames.
+Daylight Saving Status: time from the internet with the pre-defined servers dress or Domain Name) in the above frames.

-Save
+S ave

-Figure 4-91 Time settings
+Figure 4-78 Time settings

-- Time Zone Select your local time zone from this pull down list. - Date Enter your local date in MM/DD/YY into the right blanks. - > Time - Enter your local time in HH/MM/SS into the right blanks. - > NTP Server I / NTP Server II Enter the address or domain of the NTP Server I or NTP Server II, and then the Router will get the time from the NTP Server preferentially.
-In addition, the Router built-in some common NTP Servers, so it can get time automatically once it connects the Internet. - Enable Daylight Saving - Check the box to enable the Daylight Saving function. - > Start The time to start the Daylight Saving.
-Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - > End The time to end the Daylight Saving.
-Select the month in the first field, the week in the second field, the day in the third field and the time in the last field.

-Daylight Saving Status - Displays the status whether the Daylight Saving is in use.
+- > Time Zone Select your local time zone from this pull down list. - > Date Enter your local date in MM/DD/YY into the right blanks. - > Time - Enter your local time in HH/MM/SS into the right blanks. - NTP Server 1 / NTP Server 2 Enter the address or domain of the NTP Server 1 or NTP Server 2, and then the Router will get the time from the NTP Server preferentially.
+In addition, the Router built-in some common NTP Servers, so it can get time automatically once it connects the Internet. - > Enable Daylight Saving Check the box to enable the Daylight Saving function. - Start The time to start the Daylight Saving.
+Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - End The time to end the Daylight Saving.
+Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - > Daylight Saving Status Displays the status whether the Daylight Saving is in use.